Emotional roller coaster for jobless man during pandemic ends on a high note

 "I probably cried a little bit.
 My wife cried.
 It was just, amazing," he exclaimed.

 Black says the greatest feeling is to be able to provide for his family.
-Times our tough for a lot of people, but as Black shows, there's hope.
+Times are tough for a lot of people, but as Black shows, there's hope.

 Take a look at more stories and videos by Michael Finney and 7 On Your Side.